-Figure~\ref{Fig6der} can also be regarded as the graph of a function $y_\text{min}(q)$, which is related to the position $r_{*}$ of the minimum\footnote{The quantity $r_{*}$ defined here is the same one that appeared in the general discussion of Sec.~\ref{Sec3} [see Eq.~\eq{Mcritial-gen}], because the minimum of $A(r)$ corresponds to the maximum of $\tilde{m}(r)/r$.} of $A(r)$, namely, \beq r_{*} = \frac{y_\text{min}(q)}{m_1} . \eeq Therefore, in Fig.~\ref{Fig6der} we can identify two extreme regimes, namely, $q \to 1$ and $q\to \infty$.
+Figure~\ref{Fig6der} can also be regarded as the graph of a function $y_\text{min}(q)$, which is related to the position $r_{*}$ of the minimum\footnote{The quantity $r_{*}$ defined here is the same one that appeared in the general discussion of Sec.~\ref{Sec3} [see Eq.~\eq{Mcritial-gen}], because the minimum of $A(r)$ corresponds to the maximum of $\tilde{m}(r)/r$.} of $A(r)$, namely, \beq r_{*} = \frac{y_\text{min}(q)}{m_1} . \eeq Therefore, in Fig.~\ref{Fig6der} we can identify two special distinct regimes, namely, $q \to 1$ and $q\to \infty$.
 The former corresponds to the degenerate case $m_1 = m_2$, for which $y_\text{min}$ assumes its maximal value $y_\text{min}(1)=3.38$.
-As $q$ increases, the function $y_\text{min}(q)$ monotonically decreases and it tends to the constant value $ x_* = 1.79 $ [the same position of the extremum of $Z(x)$, see Eq.~\eq{ZndPoly}].
-This latter regime corresponds to the case in which $m_2 \gg m_1$, i.e., the massive mode $m_2$ is too heavy and has a very short range, so that for larger distances the model behaves similarly to the fourth-derivative gravity with only one simple massive mode, $m_1$.
+As $q$ increases, the function $y_\text{min}(q)$ monotonically decreases, and it tends to the constant value $ x_* = 1.79 $ [the same position of the extremum of $Z(x)$, see Eq.~\eq{ZndPoly}].
+This latter regime corresponds to the case in which $m_2 \gg m_1$, i.e., the massive mode $m_2$ is too heavy and has a very short range; consequently, for larger distances, the model behaves similarly to the fourth-derivative gravity with only the scale $m_1$.
 Both situations are analogous to what was described in~\cite{Accioly:2016qeb} about the weak-field limit of sixth-derivative gravity.
-We conclude that, since the outer (event) horizon $r_+$ is bounded from below by $r_*$, and by the Schwarzschild radius from above [see Eq.~\eq{bound}], we have \beq \frac{1.79}{m_1} \leqslant r_+ \leqslant 2 G M . \eeq
+Since the outer (event) horizon $r_+$ is bounded from below by $r_*$, and by the Schwarzschild radius from above [see Eq.~\eq{bound}], we conclude that \beq \frac{1.79}{m_1} \leqslant r_+ \leqslant 2 G M . \eeq

-Let us stress that the case of sixth-derivative gravity in which the masses $m_1 \neq m_2$ in~\eq{fsixd} are complex conjugate is completely different as the one studied here, for the effective source is not positive and the mass function has oscillations.
-For instance, this opens the possibility for the metric to have \emph{more} than two horizons.
-A detailed analysis of the black hole solutions in this scenario is carried out in a separate publication~\cite{NosLW}.
+Let us stress that the case of sixth-derivative gravity in which the masses $m_1 \neq m_2$ in~\eq{fsixd} are complex conjugate is completely different from the one studied here, for the effective source is not positive and the mass function has oscillations.
+For instance, this allows the metric to have \emph{more} than two horizons, as we showed in detail in~\cite{NosLW}.

 In what concerns the nontrivial possibilities for $B(r)$, let us only discuss the solution with regular pressures in the framework of Sec.~\ref{Sec4.4}, i.e., with the equation of state~\eq{EOS} (the case of null pressures is very similar to Sec.~\ref{subsubsub}).
 In this case, Eq.~\eq{SolB-A} yields\footnote{In the degenerate scenario $m_2 = m_1$ this expression reduces to } \beq B(r) = -\frac{2 G M m_1 m_2 }{m_2^2 - m_1^2} \left( m_2 e^{-m_1 r} - m_1 e^{-m_2 r} \right) . \eeq Combining \eqref{Andsixd} and \eqref{B_real_6der} we obtain the explicit expression for the metric, \beq